Top 5 serverless GPU providers

 import torch

-Modal is probably the most flexible of the new serverless GPU providers: it lets you run arbitrary Python code in the cloud, attaching GPUs if you want, making Modal suitable for a wide range of use cases - not just model serving, fine-tuning, and training, but also other potentially GPU-accelerated workflows like CI/CD.
+Modal is the most flexible of the new serverless GPU providers: it lets you run arbitrary Python code in the cloud, attaching GPUs if you want, making Modal suitable for a wide range of AI workloads.
+Modal is most commonly used to run and scale inference for custom models, since it balances flexibility with ease-of-use.
+It is also used by companies for fine-tuning, training, and other GPU-accelerated tasks.

-For more detailed examples and documentation, visit the Modal docs.
+For detailed examples and documentation, visit the Modal docs.

 RunPod